-- Implementation of the above recommended additional mitigation measures for receivers affected by standard construction work hours (daytime): - Notification in the form of letter box drops and/or individual doorknocking for affected receivers in NCA2 - Within this notification direct contact details for the construction manager would be provided to potential affected receivers. - Implementation of the above recommended additional mitigation measures for receivers affected by outside of standard construction work hours (specifically nighttime construction hours): - Notification and specific notification in the form of letter box drops for affected receivers in NCA1 and NCA2 - Phone calls for affected receivers in NCA1 - Utilisation of potential compound/ laydown area will require additional noise catchment assessment and will be included in the CEMP. - Ensuring that noisy plant and equipment are not operated simultaneously where avoidable. - Switching off plant and equipment when not in use. - Consider the use of non-tonal reverse beepers and ambient sensitive alarms (that adjust noise output relative to the ambient level) where practicable. - All employees, contractors and subcontractors are to receive an environmental induction.
+- Implementation of the above recommended additional mitigation measures for receivers affected by standard construction work hours (daytime): - Notification in the form of letter box drops and/or individual doorknocking for affected receivers in NCA1 and NCA2 - Within this notification direct contact details for the construction manager would be provided to potential affected receivers. - Phone calls for affected receivers in NCA1 if required - Respite Offer for affected receivers in NCA1 if required - Implementation of the above recommended additional mitigation measures for receivers affected by outside of standard construction work hours (nighttime): - Notification and specific notification in the form of letter box drops for affected receivers in NCA1 and NCA2 - Phone calls for affected receivers in NCA1 - Ensuring that noisy plant and equipment are not operated simultaneously where avoidable. - Switching off plant and equipment when not in use. - Consider the use of non-tonal reverse beepers and ambient sensitive alarms (that adjust noise output relative to the ambient level) where practicable. - All employees, contractors and subcontractors are to receive an environmental induction.
 The induction must at least include: - All project specific and relevant standard noise and vibration mitigation measures - Relevant licence and approval conditions - Permissible hours of work - Any limitations on high noise generating activities - Location of nearest sensitive receivers - Construction employee parking areas - Designated loading / unloading areas and procedures - Site opening/closing times - Environmental incident procedures